Chu Văn An High School, Hanoi: Current framework (after 2025)

 From the 118th cohort (2025–2028), Chu Van An High School for the Gifted has abolished the traditional normal class system and ceased admitting any students into such classes.
 In addition, the school ended admissions for its French bilingual programme, and following the Hanoi Department of Education and Training's plans of phasing out the dual diploma programme after seven years of implementation, they have also discontinued enrollment for that track.

 At present, the 118th cohort now contains 19 specialised (or major) classes of 13 subjects: Mathematics, Physics, Chemistry, Japanese, Chinese, Korean, IT, English (2 classes), French (2 classes), History (2 classes), Geography (2 classes) and Biology (2 classes).

-Facilities
+Campus

 Chu Van An High School for the Gifted is currently situated on a single campus, located adjacent to West Lake, paralleled between Nguyễn Đình Thi Road and Thụy Khuê Street.
 This campus has served as the school's principal location since 1908, with the exception of periods of wartime displacement.
 Several original buildings remain intact, having been preserved since the school's early years.

 Currently, the school is undergoing a major renovation, with the old auditorium, S and T buildings, and several other facilities being demolished and replaced.